laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

 I'm a doctoral candidate in the [University of Auckland's Joint Graduate School in Plant and Food Science](https://www.auckland.ac.nz/en/science/our-research/jgs-plant-and-food-science.html/), based at [Plant & Food Research](https://plantandfood.co.nz/).

- I am passionate about understanding how plant pathogens emerge, evolve, and cause disease.
-In particular, I am interested in understanding how plant pathogens co-evolve with their hosts, both in the field and in experimental settings.
+ **I'm passionate about understanding how plant pathogens emerge, evolve, and cause disease.
+In particular, I'm interested in understanding how plant pathogens co-evolve with their hosts, both in the field and in experimental settings.**

  My PhD research focuses on using the kiwifruit pathogen *Pseudomonas syringae* pv. *actinidiae* to understand how plant pathogens evolve during incursions.
-I'm examining effector requirements, redundancies, and repertoire refinement across different kiwifruit hosts, using complementary approaches of **orchard-based genome biosurveillance**  and **effector knockout strain competition!**
+I'm examining effector requirements, redundancies, and repertoire refinement across different kiwifruit hosts, using complementary approaches of <mark>orchard-based genome biosurveillance</mark> and <mark>effector knockout strain competition</mark>!

- In addition to my research experience, I've been a Graduate Teaching Assistant at the University of Auckland for several years, where I've taught practical laboratories on both plant pathology and statistical coding.
-I also dabble in macrophotography - you can see some of my more recent pictures in my [gallery](#gallery)!
+ In addition to my research experience, I'm a Graduate Teaching Assistant at the University of Auckland, where I teach practical laboratories on plant pathology and statistical coding.
+I also dabble in macrophotography - you can see some of my recent pictures in my [gallery](#gallery)!